grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 For these and other reasons, automated testing tools were born.
 Those testing tools are generally referenced to as **xUnit family**, because many of them have names that end with the word “Unit", e.g. CppUnit (for C++), JUnit (for Java), NUnit (for .NET) etc.

-To be honest, I cannot wait to show you how the test we wrote just a minute ago looks like when xUnit framework is used, however, before I do this, I would like to recap quickly what we have in our brute-force naive approach to writing automated tests:
+To be honest, I cannot wait to show you how the test we wrote just a minute ago looks like when xUnit framework is used.
+However, before I do this, I would like to recap quickly what we have in our brute-force naive approach to writing automated tests:

 1. The `Main()` method serves as a **Test List**
 2. The